 We found it went up quicker with someone going into the tent as it started to inflate and just pushing up the beams.
 The tent was up in a couple of minutes.

-One thing we particularly like about the Outwell Smart Air system is that you only have to inflate one of the beams, and all the others inflate too.
+We particularly like the Outwell Smart Air system because you only have to inflate one of the beams, and all the others inflate too.
 With some other brands, you have to go to each beam individually and pump up.

 Aren’t Steel Frame Tents more stable than Air Framed Tents?